karolcholewa/blog/_posts/2019-04-02-content-builder-migration.md

 categories: SFMC
 ---

 Content Builder is a lot like a library of content for Marketing Cloud account.
-These are my notes for consideration when migrating from Classic Email to CB.
+As my organization has migrated from Classic Email to Content Builder recently, these are my notes to consider for this or even similar transitions.

 Ask a general open question: what problems can you solve with Content Builder?